Govind-Patwal/Pewlett-Hackard-Analysis/README.md

     TAKEAWAY - If we had a table that had the latest titles of all employees, many steps could have been saved.

     In the past Pewlett Hackard was using EXCEL and VBA.
-Now, with SQL, we will create this table with a few lines of code
+Now, with SQL, we created this table with a few lines of code
     ```
     SELECT  DISTINCT ON (emp_no)
 	    emp_no,